paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 1. Setup index in Elastic (first time only):
     * Start Elastic (using docker compose up - see notes below):
+        * you may need to isntall docker - _sudo apt intstall docker.io_ and docker compose _sudo apt-get install docker-compose-plugin_
     * Open Kibana (see notes below)
     * Setup indices - open this page  http://localhost:5601/app/management/data/index_management/indices
         * _test-can-del_ - used by unit tests